📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Shipman M (2017) Resonant scattering of positronium as a quasifree electron in Physical Review A

-Description (I) Using an electrostatic positron beam, the total cross section of positrons scattering from H2O has been measured for the first time with a high angular discrimination (similar or equal to 1 degrees) against forward scattered projectiles.
-Results have been obtained in the energy range (10-300) eV.
-Significant deviations from previous measurements are found which are, if ascribed entirely to the angular acceptances of various experimental systems, in quantitative accord with ab initio theoretical predictions of the differential elastic scattering cross section.
+It is difficult to overestimate the importance of water in our Universe and to life as known.
+Now, for the first time, the total cross section of positrons scattering from H2O has been measured with a high-angular discrimination (~1°) against forward scattered projectiles.
+Results have been obtained in the energy range (10-300) eV and significant deviations (up to 100%) from previous measurements have been found which are, if ascribed entirely to the angular acceptances of various experimental systems, in quantitative accord with ab initio theoretical predictions of the differential elastic scattering cross section.

-(II) In order to clarify the physics underlying the observations of the electronlike behavior of positronium (Ps) and its resonant scattering from CO2, we have measured the Ps + N-2 total cross section and found it also to exhibit significant structure.
-Analysis of the resonances reveals that Ps is distorted in the collisions and classical trajectory Monte Carlo calculations indicate that the electron is on average closer to the target than the positron, which may in turn bind resonantly to the ensuing temporary negative ion.
-This description of the nature of Ps resonances agrees with long-standing theoretical predictions.
+In order to clarify the physics underlying the observations of the electronlike behavior of positronium and its resonant scattering from CO2, we have measured the Ps + N2 total cross section and found it also to exhibit significant structure in the vicinity of the resonance in the corresponding electron data.
+Analysis of the resonances reveals that Ps is distorted in the collisions with the electron on average closer to the target than the positron, which may in turn bind resonantly to the ensuing temporary negative ion.
+This description of the nature of Ps resonances confirms long-standing theoretical predictions.

 URL http://www.ucl.ac.uk/positron-physics/title.html